 Twenty-one years after the death of entrepreneur Milton S. Hershey, his progressive ideas endured with the building of Hershey Lodge.
 Hershey Entertainment & Resorts Company, recognizing the need for additional hotel rooms in Hershey, Pennsylvania, opened Hershey Motor Lodge on May 1, 1967, later to be called Hershey Lodge and Convention Center.

 Predicting growth of Hershey as a tourist and meeting destination, Hershey Motor Lodge was built with expansion in mind.
 Within two years of establishment, the Lodge added The Hearth Restaurant and The Forebay Lounge.
-The Forebay is still in existence, while The Hearth Restaurant closed.
+The Forebay has since been reimagined as Revelry, while The Hearth Restaurant has been closed.
 In 1973, one hundred-thirty guest rooms were added, and in 1974 a Grand Opening celebration was held for a NEW $8 million Convention Center.
 By 1975, Hershey Lodge was accommodating 2,200 people for meetings and conventions and offering 467 guest rooms.
 In the meetings industry, it was affectionately referred to as "The Space Place."
 Hershey Lodge continued to add more meeting space with the introduction of nine small meeting rooms called the "COCOA SUITES" in 1981.
 This same year, the property changed its name from Hershey Motor Lodge to Hershey Lodge and Convention Center.

 Hershey Lodge and Convention Center grew to be the largest convention resort between Pittsburgh and Philadelphia.
 With a reputation for gracious service and excellent accommodations, it also became the host site to many major events, including the Inaugural Ball for Pennsylvania Governor Tom Ridge in 1995 and the Bi-Partisan Congressional Retreat in 1997 when it hosted more than 200 House of Representatives members and their families.